jsuyash1514/Graph-Kit/README.md

 [![API](https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=16)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This library allows you to plot different kinds of graphs fromn data points.
+This library allows you to plot different kinds of graphs from data points.
 The currently supported graphs are<br/>
 Line Graph, Bar Graph and Pie Chart.
 This library also includes an EditGraphView which you can edit by dragging points<br/>
-and also gt normalized points from the curve.
+and also get normalized points from the curve.

 # Table of Content
 * [Usage](#usage)